The Post-Trend Era: Why Modern Clients are Choosing Subtlety Over ‘Wow’

 Quiet Is Not Invisible

-The fear that keeps some clients in high-maintenance color longer than they should stay is the worry that softer means forgettable.
+The fear that keeps some clients in high-maintenance color longer than they should is simple: that softer means forgettable.
 That less contrast means less presence.
 That quieter hair means disappearing.

 It doesn't.
 The difference between high-contrast color and well-designed dimensional color is not the difference between visible and invisible.
 It is the difference between hair that leads the eye and hair that frames the face.
 One announces itself before the person wearing it does.
 The other draws people toward the whole — the person, the expression, the intention behind how she moves through the world.